skyvers/Aged-care/readme.md

 ## 3.1 Collaboration

 Next, we need to Collaborate our application with Github.

+Why we need collaboration?

+Collaboration will allow another user of your team to do editing in your application or between foundry users and developer.
+So, to do collaboration we need to provide our application with a remote endpoint of new Git repository.

-To find the more detail how to collaborate Go to [Help button](https://foundry.skyve.org/foundry/loggedIn.jsp?a=e&m=foundry&d=Help) top right of the screen Foundry Help.
-Then follow the steps for collaboration.
+To find the more detail how to collaborate Go to [Help button](https://foundry.skyve.org/foundry/loggedIn.jsp?a=e&m=foundry&d=Help) top right of the screen Foundry Help, and follow the steps for collaboration.

 ![Collaboration](doc_src_img/Chapter2/1.jpg "Collaboration")

 #### Setup to Github